Bizen ware Bizen yaki

 Strong and warm baskets

-Bizen ware (called bizen yaki in Japanese) is a form of pottery produced in the area around the city of Bizen in the Okayama prefecture.
-Bizen ware is one of Japan's Six Ancient Kilns : together with Shigaraki, Tamba, Echizen, Seto and Tokoname, it is considered to be one of the most oustanding Japanese kilns with traditions that remain down to this day.
+Bizen ware (called bizen yaki in Japanese) is a form of pottery produced in the area around the city of Bizen in Okayama prefecture.
+Bizen ware is one of Japan's Six Ancient Kilns.
+Together with Shigaraki, Tamba, Echizen, Seto and Tokoname, Bizen ware is considered to be one of the most outstanding Japanese kilns with traditions that remain to this day.

 Bizen ware has a unique manufacturing method as it does not use glaze.
-Generally, baked pottery is given luster and water-resistance by coating it with glaze, but since Bizen ware does not use glaze, there is no luster so only a simple impression is produced.
+Generally, baked pottery is given luster and water-resistance by coating it with glaze, but since Bizen ware does not use glaze, the lack of luster gives a simple, rustic appearance.

-Glaze is also usually used for patterning, but there is no such work involved in the production of Bizen ware, so each individual pattern is different, resulting in pottery where pieces cannot be identical, and this too is one of the charms of Bizen ware.
-The reason for not using glaze lies in the clay known as hiyose, which is collected around Bizen and only used for Bizen ware.
-This clay makes the procedure of spreading the enamel more difficult than other clays but great success has been achieved in producing durable porcelain with it.
-The artisans had and still have to consider different ways of overcoming the nature of this clay and bake it inside kilns for a long time without touching it to make Bizen ware as it is.
+Glaze is also normally used when applying designs, but since this is not a step involved in the production of Bizen ware, each individual work remains different and unique, which is another charm of Bizen ware.
+The reason for not adding glaze is that hiyose clay, which is collected around the city of Bizen, is more difficult to spread enamel on than other types of clay.
+Despite the lack of enamel, great success has been achieved in producing durable porcelain with Bizen clay.
+Artisans, past and present, have considered different ways of adapting to the qualities of this clay, like through baking it inside kilns for a long time without touching, in order to develop Bizen ware to what it is today.

-The spirit of Bizen ware perdures today.
-In 1956, Toyo KANESHIGE was selected as a Living National Treasure for his work as a Bizen ware potter, and many other Living National Treasures were selected for their work in the same field since then, including the likes of Kei FUJIWARA and Toshu YAMAMOTO.
+The spirit of Bizen ware endures today.
+In 1956, Toyo KANESHIGE was selected as a Living National Treasure for his work as a Bizen ware potter, and many other Living National Treasures have been selected for their work in the same field since then, including Kei FUJIWARA and Toshu YAMAMOTO.
 Living National Treasure is a title bestowed by the government to groups or individuals who possess skills that are indispensible to produce cultural heritage such as traditional crafts or performance traditions like kabuki theater.

 General Production Process

-Soil used in Bizen ware is dug up from around 3 to 5 meters underground in fields around Bizen.
-The collected soil is baked just for testing to determine its good and bad points.
+Soil used in Bizen ware is dug up from around three to five meters underground in fields around Bizen.
+There are times when collected soil is baked as a test run to determine its good and bad points.

 Although the soil has been collected, it cannot be used right away.
-It must be exposed to wind and rain for 1 to 2 years, then mixed thoroughly and evenly.
+It must be exposed to wind and rain for one to two years, adapting and blending in.

-The soil that has been steadily exposed to wind and rain is sorted out using several methods.
-It begins by refining the large grains with a mortar-like machine known as a fret.
+After being steadily exposed to wind and rain, the soil is sorted using several steps.
+First, the large grains are refined with a mortar-like machine known as a fret.
 Then, when the grains have been refined to a certain extent by the fret, the grains are sorted to become even finer through a process known as elutriation.
-Elutriation is a process that involves soaking the soil in water and retrieving only the finer grains, using the speed at which they settle at the bottom.
+Elutriation is a process that involves soaking the soil in water and retrieving only the finer grains, which is determined by the speed at which they settle at the bottom.

-The sorted clay is left to rest for a period of time lasting from a few weeks to a few months, until the suitable level of hardness is obtained by adding water, and is mixed with black soil through "spiral wedging".
+The sorted clay is left to sit for a period of time lasting from a few weeks to a few months, until a suitable level of hardness is obtained by adding water, and is mixed with black soil through "spiral wedging".
 This is a method of roughly kneading with bare feet.

-The spirally wedged soil is left to rest again for a period of six months to several years.
+The spirally wedged soil is left to sit again for a period of six months to several years.

 This is the first stage of production after the soil has been prepared.

-There are various methods of production, including methods that do not use machines (such as forming with coils or forming with boards) and others that use potter's wheels, but the casting method is basically the same as that of the other types of porcelain.
+There are various methods of production, including methods that do not use machines (such as forming with coils or forming with boards) and others that use a potter's wheel, but the molding method is basically the same as that of the other types of porcelain.

-After casting, the pieces are laid on top of the potter's wheel and patterned using a spatula.
+After molding, the pieces are laid on top of the potter's wheel and patterned using a spatula.

-Bizen ware cannot immediately be baked inside the kiln, even if their shape have been formed.
+Bizen ware cannot be baked inside the kiln immediately, even if their shape have been formed.
 The key is to leave them alone and let them dry naturally.
-If cracks occur at the stage of natural drying, them must be returned to the soil.
+If cracks occur at the stage of natural drying, they must be returned to the soil.

 Once they have been dried thoroughly, the kiln is ready to be loaded.
-The degree of baking varies depending on the position inside the kiln, so it is necessary to load the kiln while making thorough calculations.
+The degree of baking varies depending on the position inside the kiln, so it is necessary to make thorough calculations before loading the kiln.

 The first firing of Bizen ware is carried out on a lucky day to ensure that the pieces will be baked well.

-A ritual prayer is given to the gods at the first firing ceremony.
+A ritual and a prayer is given to the gods at the first firing ceremony.

-Although it may seem like it only involves baking in a kiln, there are several separate processes involved.
+Although it may seem like it only involves baking in a kiln, there are actually several separate processes.

 First, kuyushi is carried out during the first two days.
-Kuyushi refers to the process of throwing kindling onto the fire using only the fire inlets in two locations at the front of the kiln.
-This helps increasing strength after baking.
+Kuyushi refers to the process of throwing kindling onto the fire using only the furnace openings in two locations at the front of the kiln.
+This helps increase strength after baking.

-"Scorching" begins on day three.
+Scorching begins on day three.
 This is when the temperature of the kiln is raised gradually, by around 3 to 5℃ (about 37.4 to 41℉) every hour, to make the pieces difficult to break.

-Naka-daki is carried out once a temperature of 400℃ has been exceeded.
-In naka-daki, the temperature is raised by around 7 to 10℃(about 44.6 to 50℉) per hour, accelerating the rythm of temperature increase.
+Naka-daki is carried out once the temperature of 400℃ (about 752℉) has been exceeded.
+For naka-daki, the temperature is raised by around 7 to 10℃(about 44.6 to 50℉) per hour, accelerating the rhythm of temperature increase.

-Once the firing is complete, all of the fire inlets are immediately blocked without opening the kiln, after which the inside of the kiln is slowly cooled.
+Once the firing is complete, all of the furnace openings are immediately closed without opening the kiln, after which the inside of the kiln slowly cools.

-This is done slowly, because the porcelain could crack if the kiln was cooled too fast.
+This is done slowly because the porcelain could crack if the kiln cools too fast.